Al-Zaytuna Mosque

-Al-Zaytuna Mosque, also known as Ez-Zitouna Mosque, and El-Zituna Mosque (جامع الزيتونة), is a major mosque at the center of the Medina of Tunis in Tunis, Tunisia.
-The mosque is the oldest in the city and covers an area of 5000 m2 with nine entrances.
+Al-Zaytuna Mosque (Note: Also spelled Ez-Zitouna Mosque and El-Zituna Mosque, among other variations.) (جامع الزيتونة) is a major mosque at the center of the historic medina of Tunis, Tunisia.
+The mosque is the oldest in the city.
 It was founded at the end of the 7th century or in the early 8th century, but its current architectural form dates from a reconstruction in the 9th century, including many antique columns reused from Carthage, and from later additions and restorations over the centuries.

 The mosque developed into a place of higher education, today the University of Ez-Zitouna, which became the most important educational institution in Tunisia from around the 13th century onward.
 Ibn 'Arafa, a major Maliki scholar, al-Maziri, the great traditionalist and jurist, and Aboul-Qacem Echebbi, a famous Tunisian poet, all taught there, among others.

 Etymology

 One legend states that it was called "Mosque of Olive" because it was built on an ancient place of worship where there was an olive.
 Another account, transmitted by the 17th century Tunisian historian Ibn Abi Dinar, reports the presence of a Byzantine Christian church dedicated to Santa Olivia at that location.
 Archeological investigations and restoration works in 1969–1970 have shown that the mosque was built over an existing Byzantine-era building with columns, covering a cemetery.
 This may have been a Christian basilica, which provides support for the legend reported by Ibn Abi Dinar.
 A more recent interpretation by Muhammad al-Badji Ibn Mami suggests that the previous structures may have been part of a Byzantine fortification, inside which the Arab conquerors built their mosque.
 This hypothesis is also supported by Sihem Lamine.

 The saint is particularly venerated in Tunisia because it is superstitiously thought that if the site and its memory are profaned then a misfortune will happen; this includes a belief that when her relics are recovered Islam will end.
 This ancillary legend related to the discovery of the saint's relics is widespread in Sicily, however it is connected to other Saints as well.
 In 1402 king Martin I of Sicily requested the return of Saint Olivia's relics from the Berber Caliph of Ifriqiya Abu Faris Abd al-Aziz II, who refused him.
 Even today the Tunisians, who still venerate her, believe that the dominion of their religion will fade when the body of the Virgin Olivia will disappear.